 Today’s recipe is one of my favorite, quick and easy dishes that I make all the time, especially during busy work weeks.
-It’s creamy, delicious and filling, but still pretty good for you and it won’t leave you feeling like you need to be rolled out of the room.
+This Cold Soba Noodles with Shrimp and Edamame in Creamy Peanut Sauce is creamy, delicious and filling.
+It’s still pretty good for you and it won’t leave you feeling like you need to be rolled out of the room.
 I also love that this recipe is served cold, perfect for this time of year.

 Cold Soba Noodles with Shrimp and Edamame in Creamy Peanut Sauce

 - 2 tablespoons soy sauce